Ingenuity in Action - How it Works

 Reflection

 The final step in receiving transcript notation is the most important - completing and submitting your reflection.
 Your responses to the reflection questions should be well organized and thought out.
 Your sponsor will approve or deny your final reflection, so you should consult with your sponsor before submitting to ensure you are meeting their expectations of the learning outcomes.
-Once your sponsor approves your reflection, the Ingenuity in Action program coordinator will submit a final grade of “pass” and your experience will be added to your transcript.
+Once your sponsor approves your reflection, the Registrar's Office will submit a final grade of “pass,” and your experience will be added to your transcript.

-Complete your reflection through the InAct Portal in a thoughtful manner and articulate how your experience will enhance your future plans.
-Your sponsor will use a rubric for your specific category to approve or require changes to your final reflection.
+Submit your reflection to the assignment in the corresponding Moodle page.
+Compose this reflection in a thoughtful manner and articulate how your experience will enhance your future plans.
+Your sponsor will use a rubric to grade your final reflection.

 Sharing your experience